spew8712/jpegview/README.md

 * Others
   * Toast notifications.
   * Toggle ascending/descending sorting by pressing the same hotkey for sorting mode.
+  * Added "Auto" folder navigation mode to auto-choose LoopSubFolders (if initial folder has subfolder) or LoopSameFolderLevel (otherwise).

 (Last selectively sync'd up to original's ~31 Jan 2023 updates, with occasional cherry picks going ahead).